 - a.
-Include a list of violations, referring to the section or sections of these regulations that have been violated; - b.
-Order remedial action which, if taken, will effect compliance with the provisions of these regulations; - c.
-Specify a reasonable period of time to correct the violation; - d.
-Advise the recipients of the right to appeal; and - e.
-Be served in person; or - f.
-Be posted in a conspicuous place in or on the property and sent by registered or certified mail to the last known mailing address, residence, or place of business of the recipients.
+Include a list of violations, referring to the section or sections of these regulations that have been violated: - b.
+Order remedial action which, if taken, will effect compliance with the provisions of these regulations; - Specify a reasonable period of time to correct the violation; c. - Advise the recipients of the right to appeal; and d. - Be served in person; or e.